St Augustine Beach Wedding Permit

 1. Contact the park directly to check availability

-3. Provide certificate of insurance if required
+3. Provide a certificate of insurance if required

-4. Pay permit fee
+4. Pay the permit fee and the per-vehicle entrance fee

 Washington Oaks Gardens State Park